amitjoy/amitjoy.github.com/_posts/2016-01-29-Convert-A-Raw-List-To-A-Generic-List.md

 ## Overview

 While refactoring old code, you might have already encountered that the classes are inundated with lots of non-generic List.
-It is important for a codebase to evolve and that's why I would like to discuss about how to refactor your old non-generic List to generic List?
+It is important for a codebase to evolve and that's why I would like to discuss about how to refactor your old non-generic List to generic List.

 ### Example